Eth007/CTF-Writeups/OSINT.md

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups32.PNG?raw=true)

-We go to the website link, and we find that as before, the flag has been sent as a POST request.
+We go to the website link, and we find that as before, the flag has been sent as a GET request.

 ![](https://github.com/matdaneth/uiuctf-writeups/blob/master/Images/writeups33.PNG?raw=true)